GabrielHoy/GPGMP/README.md

   - MPFR is a big library on its own, and for the sake of simplicity I've chosen to limit my scope for an initial release of this project to purely the GMP library.
 In the future if I have time and there is interest, I may approach adding an MPFR port to this project in the future as well.
 - This library is out of date with the current version of GMP!
   - At the time of this libraries creation the current GMP latest version is 6.3.0; this is the version that was used during development of GPGMP and I am unsure as to past/future GMP version interoperability with GPGMP. *GPGMP will likely not be kept up-to-date with future GMP versions as they release.*
+- Why run GMP on the GPU in the first place?
+  - I decided to create this project primarily to fill a technical void I noticed where noone else had created an implementation of Arbitrary-Precision Floating Point arithmetic on the GPU yet; the CUMP library does exist for basic floating point operations but I noticed it did not play well with Windows and didn't have some desired functionalities from GMP I needed for my other personal projects.

 > FOR CONTRIBUTORS